 D. Guidelines for the disclosure of information regarding the employee will be established by the EAP Committee based upon legal and statewide guidelines.

 A. The EAP is an information and referral service for employees, their families and significant others.
-After an employee or their family member/significant other contact the EAP, the Coordinator/Counselor will arrange an appointment to make an assessment of the problem and provide information, and a referral to an appropriate resource, if indicated.
+After an employee or their family member/significant other contacts the EAP, the EAP Coordinator, and the EAP Counselor will arrange an appointment to make an assessment of the issue and provide information, and a referral to an appropriate resource, if indicated.
 The EAP will provide information, assessments, short-term counseling (approximately 1-3 sessions), and referrals if needed.

-B. The Program will provide training to supervisors to educate them about the services of the EAP; to assist them in identifying and referring a troubled employee; and to provide education about substance abuse in compliance with governmental guidelines.
-Supervisors will be encouraged to contact the Coordinator/Counselor if they are contemplating referring an employee, to alert the Coordinator/Counselor to the situation.
+B. The Program will provide training to supervisors to educate them about the services of the EAP; assist them in identifying and referring a troubled employee; and to provide education about substance abuse in compliance with governmental guidelines.
+Supervisors will be encouraged to alert the EAP Coordinator and the EAP Counselor if they are contemplating referring an employee.

 C. The Program will be available to provide consultations to supervisors to assist them in dealing with the troubled employee, with the eventual goal of getting the employee to contact the EAP directly for assistance.

 D. The Program will provide employee orientations to educate employees about the services of the EAP.

 E. The Program will provide workshops based upon assessment of employee's needs.

 VII.
 Referral Procedure

 Any employee, family member/significant other, can arrange a confidential appointment to see the EAP Coordinator and the EAP Counselor by calling (212) 217-5600.
 Voice mail is connected 24 hours a day, and messages are retrieved daily.
 All efforts will be made to provide an appointment within a week of the initial phone contact.
 If the situation is an emergency, the employee, family member, or significant other should identify it as such.